Exodus Chapter Nine

 The boils were a burning abscess that affected the entire body and affected the knees and legs to where the magicians could not even stand.
 Even though the plagues had started to affect the people directly, Pharaoh was still too proud to accept the will of God.

 Pharaoh is given another warning but this one is much stronger.
-With all that they had seen, it is hard to imagine what the "full force" would have meant to them.
+In the original Hebrew, it says that "all" of God's plagues will be sent.
+With all that they had seen, it is hard to imagine what the "all" would have meant to them.
 God says that the purpose of these plagues is so that Pharaoh and all the others could see that there was no one like Him.
 They were used to having all sorts of gods but were being put on notice that there was none other than God.

-'"For by now I could have stretched out my hand and struck you and your people with a plague that would have wiped you off the earth.
-But I have raised you up for this very purpose, that I might show you my power and that my name might be proclaimed in all the earth."'
+By now I could have stretched out my hand and struck you and your people with such severe plagues that you would have been wiped off the earth.
+But it is for this very reason that I have kept you alive - to show you my power, and so that my name may resound throughout the whole earth.

 Pharaoh is reminded of the fact that God could have destroyed him and his people with a single act.
 Instead, He has used them as a demonstration of His power to glorify His name.
 The same thing is true for us before we accept Jesus Christ.
 God would have been just to wipe us off the earth but He demonstrates His mercy to Glorify His name.

-'"You still set yourself against my people and will not let them go.
-Therefore, at this time tomorrow I will send the worst hailstorm that has ever fallen on Egypt, from the day it was founded until now.
-Give an order now to bring your livestock and everything you have in the field to a place of shelter, because the hail will fall on every person and animal that has not been brought in and is still out in the field, and they will die."'
+Since you are still setting yourself up against my people and not letting them go, tomorrow, about this time, I will cause a hailstorm so heavy that Egypt has had nothing like it from the day it was founded until now.
+Therefore, send and hurry to bring indoors all your livestock and everything else you have in the field.
+For hail will fall on every human being and animal left in the field that hasn't been brought home, and they will die."'"

 The warning to Pharaoh continues and we see that he and all of the people of Egypt are given a choice.
 They can either believe God and bring in their livestock or they can choose to doubt and let them die.
 There is no middle ground and each one had to make their own decision.
-The Israelites would have been seen bringing their livestock in for shelter and the Egyptians had the same choice.
 This was a picture of the fact that God was going to deal with people on an individual basis for salvation.
 We also see that this salvation was going to be extended to Gentiles as well as to the Jewish people.
 It is an individual decision to accept the fact that Jesus is the Son of God and the payment for our sins.
-If we do not enter into the shelter of that faith, we will all face death (separation from God) and everlasting torture in the depths of hell.
+If we do not enter into the shelter of that faith, we will all face death.

 We see from this passage that some of the Egyptians believed the word of God and brought in their slaves and livestock while others refused.
 We are reminded that this was not an uninformed decision as they had the examples of the plagues that had already passed.
 This is a picture of what will happen in the last days.
 There will be all kinds of plagues and they will be visible to all.
 Each person will have to decide if they believe the word of God or not.
 Those that do can take shelter in Jesus while those that do not will be judged and the sentence will be death.

-It appears that Pharaoh has "seen the light" and is repenting as he calls Moses and Aaron.
+It appears that Pharaoh has "seen the light" and is repenting as he calls Moshe and Aharon.
 Many will call out to the Lord or have someone else pray for them when they are in the middle of a tough situation.

-Moses replied, 'When I have gone out of the city, I will spread out my hands in prayer to the Lord.
-The thunder will stop and there will be no more hail, so you may know that the earth is the Lord's.
-But I know that you and your officials still do not fear the Lord God.'
+Moshe said to him, "As soon as I have gone out of the city, I will spread out my hands to ADONAI; the thunder will end, and there won't be any more hail - so that you can know that the earth belongs to ADONAI.
+But you and your servants, I know you still won't fear ADONAI, God."

 Pharaoh wanted to be saved and even confessed that he was wrong but was not willing to repent.
 Moses recognized that as he agreed to pray for him and we see that repentance only comes from godly fear.

-(The flax and barley were destroyed, since the barley had headed and the flax was in bloom.)
-The wheat and spelt, however, were not destroyed, because they ripen later.)
+The flax and barley were ruined, because the barley was ripe and the flax in bud.
+But the wheat and buckwheat were not ruined, because they come up later.

 The plague of hail was severe but it did not completely ruin all of the crops.
 This is a picture of God's divine mercy as He could have destroyed all of the plants and animals but He did not.
 We will see this pattern again as described by John in the Book of Revelation at chapter 8.
 We are also reminded that this, in fact, is a limited period of mercy on this earth.
 There is a final judgment where all will stand and answer but, as we see here, it is when the time is ripe.

-Then Moses left Pharaoh and went out of the city.
-He spread out his hands toward the Lord; the thunder and hail stopped, and the rain no longer poured down on the land.
+Moshe went out of the city, away from Pharaoh, and spread out his hands to ADONAI.
+The thunder and hail ended, and the rain stopped pouring down on the earth.

-Once again, Moses prayed for the Lord to extend His mercy to Pharaoh and the people of Egypt.
-Once again, the Lord answered the prayers of Moses and the plague came to an end.
+Once again, Moshe prayed for the Lord to extend His mercy to Pharaoh and the people of Egypt.
+Once again, the Lord answered the prayers of Moshe and the plague came to an end.
 In Revelation, we see a reversal of this prayer as the martyred saints plead for God's judgment upon the earth.

-When Pharaoh saw that the rain and hail and thunder had stopped, he sinned again: He and his officials hardened their hearts.
-So Pharaoh's heart was hard and he would not let the Israelites go, just as the Lord said through Moses.
+When Pharaoh saw that the rain, hail and thunder had ended, he sinned still more by making himself hardhearted, he and his servants.
+Pharaoh was made hardhearted, and he didn't let the people of Isra'el go, just as ADONAI had said through Moshe.

 Yet again, Pharaoh's true heart was revealed when the plague ended.
 There had not been a change of mind and so there would be no change in the course of action which is a sign of true repentance.